jullienl/jullienl.github.io/_posts/2026-02-16-PowerShell-COM-Zero-Touch.md

     > allowing you to make smart choices that boost performance and
     > efficiency.

-## Task 2 -- Server sustainability insights
+## Step 2 - Server sustainability insights

 The Server Sustainability Insights feature is essential for enhancing data center efficiency and promoting environmentally responsible